microsoft/Reactors/Web_Fundamentals_2/6_Project/README.md

 Here are some questions to think about:

-- When should we ask a user for their location? (right when they get to the site or only when necessary)
-- What is the privacy concern when prompting users to use their location?
-- How could this data be used to identify a particular individual?
+- How should you filters and order the data that is returned from the API?
-- How will the company manage the information that users are posting to the virtual bulletin board?
+- How will Job Fairy manage the information that companies post on the platform?

 ---